 A dog’s urinary bladder is a sac-like organ for storing urine.

 It is found within the abdomen in the area between the rear legs.
 When the muscles in the dog’s bladder wall contract, the urine then flows through the urethra.
 The urethra is the narrow tube that carries the urine outside the body.
 A ring or “donut” of muscle—sphincter—surrounds the urethra near the bladder.
-The sphincter closes off the flow of urine until it’s time to go.
+The sphincter closes off the urine flow until it’s time to go.

 How does it happen?

 Usually, urine is sterile, meaning it doesn’t contain any bacteria or other microorganisms.

 However, bacteria can sometimes travel up the urethra into the dog’s bladder, causing your dog to have a bladder infection.

 What does it look like?

 The infection leads to irritation, which causes the muscles in the bladder wall to spasm.
 That leads to the urge to urinate more often than usual.

 Dogs with a bladder infection typically strain to urinate frequently, often passing only a small amount of cloudy or bloody urine.
 If your pet needs to urinate more frequently than usual or starts having accidents, these are signals to see your veterinarian for evaluation and treatment.